chapmanjacobd/journal/programming/linux/misconceptions.md

 Out of all of these, I think rclone provides the least surprising result.
 But rclone is a lot slower than `mv` in many scenarios and it should be noted that you can't rename files with `rclone` or `lb relmv` like you can with `mv`.

-\* if no destination path parents are also named "one"

-\*\* if any destination path parent is also named "one"

 [library](https://github.com/chapmanjacobd/library) [relmv](https://github.com/chapmanjacobd/library/blob/main/xklb/scripts/relmv.py) is an unusual case but I added it here because I was curious about the results. `relmv` preserves unique path data so each time you move a file the file will often gain more levels of nested folders.
 Given this property the results above are relatively tame.

-With `library relmv` it would only possible to end up with the merged destination if any of the parents of the destination folder were also named "one"--and in that case the other two end states would be impossible. [library] [merge-folders](https://github.com/chapmanjacobd/library/blob/main/xklb/scripts/merge_folders.py) follows rclone move but it only works on single filesystems.
+[library] [merge-folders](https://github.com/chapmanjacobd/library/blob/main/xklb/scripts/merge_folders.py) follows rclone move but it only works on single filesystems.
 The only real benefit compared to rclone is that it supports multiple sources and shows a count of conflicts per source.

 Setup: